declann/calculang-miscellaneous-models/models/neural-net/README.md

 NN from first principles : totally crazy, but interesting.

 Wrapping TensorFlow.js or other AI libraries is a smarter idea, but what value calculang modelling can add to inputs/outputs?
 Ideas = suggestion for [Work Declaratively](https://github.com/calculang/calculang/issues/47) example.

+# mnist example TO document

+w. ref to JohnDoesStuff